-Intrinsic fluorescence can be measured on the J-1500 or J-1700 CD spectrophotometers using the scanning emission monochromator (FMO-522) and emission detector (FDT-538) to acquire fluorescence emission spectra.
+Intrinsic fluorescence can be measured on the J-1500 or J-1700 Circular Dichroism spectrophotometers using the scanning emission monochromator (FMO-522) and emission detector (FDT-538) to acquire fluorescence emission spectra.
 Alternatively, high-pass filters can be used to select specific excitation and emission wavelengths.
 This low-cost total fluorescence (TFA-555) approach allows for the detection of fluorescence changes during titration or thermal ramp experiments.
 However, removing the filter set also allows the user to measure the sample’s 90° light scattering, simultaneously with CD and absorbance data collection.

 - With the MPTC-513, CD and fluorescence data can be collected either simultaneously or separately on up to six samples

 - Fluorescence scanning can be coupled with the titration and temperature control accessories

 Fluorescence-Detected Circular Dichroism

 Fluorescence-detected circular dichroism (FDCD) is used to measure the difference in fluorescence intensities when an optically active sample has been excited with circularly polarized light.
 This method takes advantage of the chiral specificities and the structural sensitivities of CD and fluorescence and is more specific than standard CD measurements.